AlaskaAirlines/auro-background/README.md

 ### Design Token CSS Custom Property dependency

-The use of any Auro custom element has a dependency on the [Auro Design Tokens](https://auro.alaskaair.com/getting-started/developers/design-tokens).
+The use of any Auro custom element has a dependency on [Auro Design Tokens](https://auro.alaskaair.com/getting-started/developers/design-tokens).

-### CSS Custom Property fallbacks

-[CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are [not supported](https://auro.alaskaair.com/support/custom-properties) in older browsers.
-For this, fallback properties are pre-generated and included with the npm.

-Any update to the Auro Design Tokens will be immediately reflected with browsers that support CSS custom properties, legacy browsers will require updated components with pre-generated fallback properties.

 ### Define dependency in project component